2020 Georgia football schedule: Dates, times, opponents, results

-Georgia lost 44-28 against Florida on Saturday, Nov.
-7 in a top-10 rivalry showdown.
-The Bulldogs have dropped two of their past three games and saw a three-game winning streak over UF come to an end.
-UGA turned the ball over three times and was kept below 300 yards of offense.
-Florida piled up 571 yards of offense and possessed the ball for nearly 15 minutes longer than Georgia on Saturday.
+Georgia's Week 11 game at Missouri on Saturday, November 14 has been postponed.
+In Week 10, the Bulldogs lost 44-28 against Florida on Saturday, Nov.
+7, their second defeat in the past three games.
+UGA turned the ball over three times and was held below 300 yards of offense while UF piled up 571 yards of offense and possessed the ball for nearly 15 minutes longer than Georgia.

-The Bulldogs will look to get back in the win column at Missouri on Saturday, Nov.
-14.
+The Bulldogs are scheduled to play next on Saturday, Nov.
+21 when they host Mississippi State.

 Georgia football entered Year 5 of the Kirby Smart era looking for a return to the top of the SEC after back-to-back-to-back appearances in the SEC Championship Game.
 UGA completed its 2019 season with a Sugar Bowl win over Baylor to finish 12-2.
 It was the Bulldogs' second straight Sugar Bowl appearance, holding off the Bears this time around after coming up short against Texas a year earlier.